Best US Outlet Mall Destinations

 Of course you know about Vegas’ exciting casinos, restaurants and shows.
 But don’t forget that Hoover Dam and the Grand Canyon (try a helicopter tour or a Colorado River rafting trip) are only 2 hours away.

 Better yet, San Marcos is situated in Texas Hill Country, rife with bluebells, barbecue and boot-scootin’ dance halls.
 Texas’ capital of Austin (40 minutes north) is renowned for its offbeat attitude (“Keep Austin Weird,” reads many a bumper sticker) and music scene (try the South by Southwest festival in the spring, or Austin City Limits in the fall).
-Farther south, the German settlement of New Braunfels boasts the Gruene Historic District, the Schlitterbahn Waterpark and Natural Bridge Caverns.
-Continue down from New Braunfels another 30 miles for San Antonio’s River Walk shopping and the Alamo.
+Farther south, the German settlement of New Braunfels boasts the Gruene Historic District, the Schlitterbahn water park and Natural Bridge Caverns.
+Continue down from New Braunfels an additional 30 miles for San Antonio’s River Walk shopping and the Alamo.

-Tax-Free and GLBTAlthough the mall is sectioned in 3 locations around a busy highway of beachgoing traffic, Delaware’s tax-free shopping is hard to resist, especially when brands are 20-40% off already.
+Although the mall is sectioned into 3 locations around a busy highway of beachgoing traffic, Delaware’s tax-free shopping is hard to resist, especially when brands are 20-40% off already.
 If you’re looking for a mid-Atlantic summer beach trip, try Labor Day for additional sales (but again, prepare for crowds).

 What makes this area so attractive is a cluster of several very different beach towns.
 Dewey Beach is a popular party destination for people 21 years old and up.
 Bethany Beach is a family town with a more natural setting of quiet sands, birding and kayaking.
 And Rehoboth is lively, with large hotels and a classic boardwalk full of carnival games, photo booths and taffy.
 It’s also a popular destination for gays and lesbians, with numerous gay-friendly clubs and taverns.